Radhey100/Help-in-Covid/README.md

 > **Note**
 >
 > - All genuine Pull Requests are most welcomed! 😊
+> - Look at the issues and solve them only.
+Ask to get assigned.
+> - First come First Served Basis.
 > - Any contributor violating the `CONTRIBUTING.md` guidelines shall be marked as invalid or spam. 🚫

 ---